Accelerator and Brake: Dynamic Persuasion with Dead Ends: Continuous State

-According to an earlier version of \citet[Theorem 4]{dworczak2024persuasion},\footnote{Retrieved at \hyperlink{https://arxiv.org/abs/1910.11392}{https://arxiv.org/abs/1910.11392}.} there exists a Lagrangian multiplier $\kappa\geq 0$, such that the solution to problem (\ref{eq.dm}) is also the solution to the problem
+According to an earlier version of \citet[Theorem 4]{dworczak2024persuasion},\footnote{Retrieved at \href{https://arxiv.org/abs/1910.11392}{https://arxiv.org/abs/1910.11392}.} there exists a Lagrangian multiplier $\kappa\geq 0$, such that the solution to problem (\ref{eq.dm}) is also the solution to the problem

 This is a typical reduced-form problem that can be solved by the duality-based approach introduced by \cite{dworczak2019simple}.

 Denote

 Then, by the proof of Theorem \ref{thetheorem} (Step 6), in interval $[\theta^*,\bar\theta]$, $\mathcal{U}$ is concave at first and convex thereafter.